 where the person under investigation has appealed against a criminal conviction and is waiting to have the appeal heard.

-A suspension, with or without remuneration, must be reviewed at reasonable intervals (subregulation 3.10(4))
+A suspension, with or without remuneration, must be reviewed at reasonable intervals (s.14(5))

-A review of suspension under regulation 3.10 is not a review of the original suspension decision.
+A review of suspension under s.14 is not a review of the original suspension decision.
 It is a fresh decision as to whether the person under investigation should remain suspended, having regard to the risks posed by the person’s presence in the workplace and whether suspension remains the most effective way to mitigate these risks.

-Agency guidance to employees should draw a clear distinction between the right to have a suspension from duty reviewed at regular intervals (subregulation 3.10(4)) and the review of action provisions in s.33 of the PS Act.
+Agency guidance to employees should draw a clear distinction between the right to have a suspension from duty reviewed at regular intervals (s.14(5) of the PS Regulations) and the review of action provisions in s.33 of the PS Act.

-Review of suspension under subregulation 3.10(4) has a prospective effect.
+Review of suspension under s.14(5) has a prospective effect.
 It examines whether a suspension from duty is to continue from the time of the review decision.
 It does not involve a reconsideration of the original decision to suspend the person under investigation.

 By contrast, a review of action under s.33 of the PS Act involves re-examination of the original decision.
 It is good practice to advise the person under investigation of their right to seek a review, under s.33 of the PS Act, of the decision to suspend.